The diagonal cycle Euler system for ${\rm GL}_2\times{\rm GL}_2$: Iwasawa main conjectures

 \section{Iwasawa main conjectures}

 In this section we formulate Iwasawa main conjectures for triple products of modular forms.
-We give two formulations: one in terms of the triple product $p$-adic $L$-function (Conjecture~\ref{with}) and another in terms of diagonal cycle classes (Conjecture~\ref{without}), and in Theorem~\ref{thm:equiv} we establish their equivalence.
+We give two formulations: one in terms of the triple product $p$-adic $L$-function (Conjecture~\ref{with}) and another in terms of diagonal cycle classes (Conjecture~\ref{without}).
+In Theorem~\ref{thm:equiv} we establish the equivalence of the two formulations.